 The two most common coolant services are the drain and refill and the flush.
 Flushing is more complex than draining and refilling, which is why you should always trust a professional repair shop with the task.
 All of the fluid in the system will be drained out, and everything will be thoroughly flushed to remove old debris, rust particles and anything else that could prevent optimal performance.

-Tommy’s Hi Tech Auto Can Care for Your Cooling System
+Tommy’s High Tech Auto Repair Can Care for Your Cooling System